CorpusPHP/Loggers/README.md

 ### Class: \Corpus\Loggers\StreamResourceLogger

-StreamResourceLogger is a logger that writes to a stream resource.
+StreamResourceLogger is a PSR Logger that writes to a stream resource.

 This is particularly useful for writing to STDERR or STDOUT, or to a file.